strangebedfellow/home-brewer-calc/README.md

 * [Demo](#demo)

 ## General info
-Application contains converters and calculations, essential for every home brewer in the brewing process.
+Project contains converters and calculations, essential for every home brewer in the brewing process.

 ## Technologies
 Project is created with:
 * JavaScript